Fed and ECB go their separate ways

 But the balancing act may be more difficult than it looks.

-With growth on its best run since before the financial crisis and inflation peeking just above the ECB's target, calls are mounting, particularly in Germany, for the bank to scale back its 2.3 trillion euro ($2.42 trillion) bond buying scheme and raise its negative interest rates.
+With growth on its best run since before the financial crisis and inflation peeking just above the ECB's target, calls are mounting, particularly in Germany, for the bank to scale back its 2.3 trillion euro (1.99 trillion pounds) bond buying scheme and raise its negative interest rates.

-READ MORE: UK economy's strong growth since Brexit vote starts to slow

 Doves hold a comfortable majority among the policymakers, however, so any shift will come at the margins.
 In practice that could mean increased inflation forecasts, letting an ultra-cheap lending scheme to banks expire as scheduled, and dropping a reference to the risk that growth may disappoint.